-“Royal Somlo ‘J’ has been hand crafted for your enjoyment.
-Low intervention allows the wine to display its true, unmistakably Somló character: minerality, saltiness and white fruits with refreshing acidity and medium high alcohol.” ( source: Royal Somlo website)
+“Royal Somlo ‘J’ has been handcrafted for your enjoyment.
+The low intervention allows the wine to display its true, unmistakably Somló character: minerality, saltiness and white fruits with refreshing acidity and medium-high alcohol.” ( source: Royal Somlo website)

 Somlo Kincse Boutique Winery

 Küldetés: “Make honest, clean and natural Somlo wines”

 Choosing his land consciously, but also having some family ties to Somlo, Laszlo ANDRASI has purchased his first vineyard 10 years ago, on the Eastern side of the Hill.
 Now his vineyards lie on 1,3 hectares, where Laszlo is making wine not only from the usual Somlo varieties, but he is also bringing back some old, indigenous varieties.
 We will soon be able to taste long forgotten wines made from ancient grapes.

 A perfect fit in the row of fantastic, new small cellars opening for the public first in 2013.
 The name means “Somlo’s treasure”.